Research group Tilman Schirmer

 We are employing crystallographic and biochemical/ biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
 Our second focus is on bacterial type IV secretion system (T4SS) effector proteins with AMP transferase activity.

 Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
 Condensation of two GTP to the dinucleotide is catalyzed by GGDEF domains that usually occur in combination with sensory and/or regulatory modules.
-The opposing phosphodiesterase activity is provided by EAL domains that are also regulated.
+The opposing phosphodiesterase activity is provided by EAL domains that are similarly regulated.

 Thus our results provide clues about how this class of enzymes can be regulated in a modular and universal fashion by their sensory domains.